kyleboas/tacticsjournal.com/_posts/2023-4-24-How-Manchester-United-man-to-man-marking-weakened-Brighton-buildup.md

     <figcaption>Figure 1.2 - First half tactics board</figcaption>
 </figure>

-In the first half, Brighton built up in a 4-2 sub-structure, and Manchester United man-marked throughout the pitch, except for **Anthony Martial** whose job was to press both **Lewis Dunk and Adam Webster**.
+In the first half, Brighton built up in a 4-2 sub-structure, and Manchester United man-marked throughout the pitch, except for Anthony Martial whose job was to press both Lewis Dunk and Adam Webster.

-This created no room for their supporting creators **Caicedo, Mac Allister, and Enciso**, which made the lives of their transition players **Mitoma, March, and Welbeck** very hard.
+This created no room for their supporting creators Caicedo, Mac Allister, and Enciso, which made the lives of their transition players Mitoma, March, and Welbeck very hard.
 The transition players are reliant on those supporting players to progress the ball into the final third, so if you remove that outlet, then it’s hard to create numerical advantages in transition.

-It played perfectly into Manchester United’s hands, and they always had the numbers back to match **Mitoma, March, Enciso, and Welbeck** 4v4 with **Casemiro** as the plus one.
+It played perfectly into Manchester United’s hands, and they always had the numbers back to match Mitoma, March, Enciso, and Welbeck 4v4 with Casemiro as the plus one.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/04/24/2.1-24Apr2023_14:20:00.jpeg">